ReDI-School/js-berlin-2020-fall/lesson2.md

 ### Why is it called variable?

-We can modify the values that a variable points to at any time:
+We can modify the value that a variable points to at any time:

 ```js
 let year = 2019;  // at this point, year is 2019